George Rowley and Elizabeth Friend (70%)

 Upon Thames Upon Thames

 1.06 There were two Rowleys who arrived in the colony in 1790 as convicts aboard the Second Fleet.
 On board the Surprise was William Rowley who was sentenced to seven years on 23 May, 1787 at the Old Bailey.
 Thomas Rowley, also sentenced to seven years - the terms tended to be 7, 14 or life - was transported on the Neptune.
 This has led more than one person to entertain the notion that Adjutant Rowley enlisted for service in New South Wales in order to watch over his convict son.
 It is easy then to suppose that Adjutant Rowley had a wife who was among those who died aboard the ship on which they came to the colony.
-(Ian's suggestion of an accompanying wefe was spot on.
-Link )
+(Ian's suggestion of an accompanying wefe was spot on. )

 1.065 There is a record in the register of St Philip's of the burial on 20 September, 1822, of Thomas Rowley, aged 39 years, a corporal in the Marines.